 I lost weight quickly simply because I couldn’t tolerate anything in my mouth.

-I looked at eating as my job – because it became clear early on that if I didn’t eat, my health was going to suffer immensely.
+I started looking at eating as my job – because it became clear early on that if I didn’t eat, my health was going to suffer immensely.

 I tried to eat something every two hours, and every two hours I fought with myself, through tears of frustration and fear, to EAT.